nicholasdunbar/cucumber-sandbox/readme.md

 **Poltergeist** - A headless driver which integrates Capybara with PhantomJS.
 It is truly headless, so doesn't require Xvfb to run on your CI server.
 It will also detect and report any Javascript errors that happen within the page.

 **rino** - Cucumber step_definitions can be written using javascript with node `npm install -g cucumber`

+**W3C** - World Wide Web Consortium standard for webdrivers that FireFox and Safari are working to implement https://www.w3.org/TR/webdriver/